This on-page SEO checklist will guide you to improve your SEO ranking in 2020. Use the 25+ SEO checklist to kick start your SEO strategy!

 #2 Include your primary keywords

 You can see certain keywords are being highlighted in the meta description when it matches the search.
-For example:

 Put your keywords at the beginning of the description.
 This is because readers will usually skim the description and you do not want to miss the shot.